The non-negotiables of health and safety in a restaurant

 Ensuring that your staff are following protocol when it comes to hygiene best practice is crucial.

 Restaurants must comply with various SANS codes, which includes the wearing of protective clothing, hair nets, and the like.
 We recently wrote about the importance of hand hygiene in restaurants (educate yourself about this crucial practice over here).
 It’s your responsibility to ensure that hand washing stations placed around the kitchen and food prep areas are serviced regularly by a reputable cleaning company.
-Any food-related operation is required to have a cleaning schedule signed off by the relevant cleaners, in order to prove that optimum hygiene levels are maintained on a daily basis.

 You’re legally required to provide proof that your restaurant has been treated for pests on a regular basis.

-The last place anyone wants to encounter a cockroach or a rat is in the place that they’re eating or purchasing food from.
-While you may have a formal pest management programme in place, in the eyes of the Department of Health, your efforts are moot if they’re not religiously recorded.
 Any establishment that produces or sells food must have a ledger of all documentation that pertains to pest control and food safety.
 An auditor needs to be able to see what was done, and when, as well as whether or not your pest control provider is qualified to do the job.
 It’s crucial then to use the services of a company who’re accredited by the South African Pest Control Association.
-If your establishment is audited and exposed as being riddled with pests, you’ll be given seven days in which to rectify the problem.
-If you fail to comply with this request, you’ll be forced to shut up shop until your operations are compliant.

 Health and safety in a restaurant isn’t solely focused on the food.

 The most common cause of a fire in a restaurant is a dirty kitchen canopy.
 Neglecting to clean this is grossly negligent, putting the safety of your staff and patrons at risk.
 It’s essential that you use an industry-accredited cleaning company as opposed to attempting to do this in-house, in order to safeguard your premises.
 (Read our blog here about the whys and hows of kitchen canopy cleaning).
-In addition, the safety of your staff and patrons also relies on you ensuring that all emergency exits are clearly visible and free from obstruction.
-Store a first aid kit in an easily-accessible place that’s clearly demarcated.
-While you’re not legally required to undergo first aid training, it’s advisable to do so.

-[hs_action id="938"]
+[hs_action id=”938″]

 Image credit – Arlingtonva.us